Follow us on social

 QiOSK

-The United Nations General Assembly voted overwhelmingly for the thirty-third time on Wednesday to condemn the U.S. embargo on Cuba, with 165 nations voting in favor, 12 abstaining and seven countries, including the U.S. and Israel, voting against.
+The United Nations General Assembly voted overwhelmingly for the 33rd time on Wednesday to condemn the U.S. embargo on Cuba, with 165 nations voting in favor, 12 abstaining and seven countries, including the U.S. and Israel, voting against.

 Washington’s backdoor offensive against the resolution has been particularly intense this year, circulating diplomatic cables to allies in Europe and Latin America encouraging countries to reject the resolution, or abstain, over unfounded allegations that Cuba’s government has been complicit in sending thousands of its nationals to fight in Russia's war on Ukraine.